ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 Use the file parameter to access your file using text, CSV, or binary readers.
 The data must be added to a Python dictionary.
-It represents the [structure of tdm/tdms files](https://www.ni.com/en-us/support/documentation/supplemental/06/the-ni-tdms-file-format.html) that consist of one root, 0...m groups and 0...n channels:
+It represents the [structure of tdm/tdms files](https://www.ni.com/en-us/support/documentation/supplemental/06/the-ni-tdms-file-format.html) that consist of one root, 0...m groups, and 0...n channels:

 <figure>
    <img src="../../img/pydp-tdm_structure.png" width="500" />
-   <figcaption>TDM structure with file, groups and channels</figcaption>
+   <figcaption>TDM structure with root, groups and channels</figcaption>
 </figure>

 <!-- markdownlint-disable -->